 After 7 years, a little voice at the back of my mind started nagging that the name of my business, “Fairy Caravan”, no longer felt right.
 The name no longer adequately described what it was that I wanted to do and share with the world.
 I tried for a long time to ignore it.
 Then I tried reasoning these thoughts away.
 Finally, by October 2019, I could no longer ignore it, I needed a new business name.

-I again gave myself plenty of time to think of a new name and logo.
-Two possible names, and three logo designs later, I’m finally really, really happy with Here, your Heart.
+I gave myself plenty of time to think of a new name and logo.
+After giving it a lot of thought, I’m finally really, really happy with Here, your Heart.
 And now I get to share with you why I chose this name and what the name means to me.